 The potential for exposure associated with PCB containing caulk has been measured in some studies.
 A majority of the studies looked at biomarkers of exposures, but a few measured the concentration of PCBs in air.
-These studies reported air concentrations ranging from 111 to $393ng/m^3$ (0.111 to $0.393\mu g/m^3$) associated with the presence of PCB containing caulk (some of which was dried and cracking) and up to $120 \ \mu g/m^3$ associated with the removal of caulk (Sundahl 1999, Herrick 2004, Kontsas 2004).
-The results of these studies indicate that the presence and removal of caulk would be unlikely to result in exposures greater than the PEL or TLV; however, based on the limited availability of data we recommended that samples be collected, at a minimum during removal activities, the better characterize the range of expected exposures.
+These studies reported air concentrations ranging from 111 to 393ng/m^3 (0.111 to $0.393 \mu \text{g/m}^3$) associated with the presence of PCB containing caulk (some of which was dried and cracking) and up to $120 \mu \text{g/m}^3$ associated with the removal of caulk (Sundahl 1999, Herrick 2004, Kontsas 2004).
+The results of these studies indicate that the presence and removal of caulk would be unlikely to result in exposures greater than the PEL or TLV; however, based on the limited availability of data it was recommended that samples be collected, at a minimum during removal activities to better characterize the range of expected exposures.